cuba-platform/admin-tools-addon/README.md

      </auto-import>
      ```

-     Where path is a path to the data file, bean/class a processor.
-Bean = [bean name], class [class path].
+     Where path is a path to the data file, bean/class — a processor.
+Bean = [bean name], class = [class path].

 2. Add the `admin.autoImportConfig` property to `app.properties` and, additionally, specify the configuration file path.
-There is example of `app-properties` with the auto-import configuration:
+The example of `app-properties` with an auto-import configuration is given below:

     ```properties
     admin.autoImportConfig = +com/haulmont/addon/admintools/auto-import.xml